 While having improved vastly in ski jumping in his break-through season 2010/11, his specialty has always been the cross-country part.
 Because of his impressive performances on cross-country skis, his friends nicknamed him "Mikko the Machine".
 Generally, openness, friendliness and an always positive attitude characterize the resident of Lillehammer, Norway.

-His merits include four team medals from the World Championships in Liberec 2009, Oslo 2011 and Falun 2015 as well as seven World Cup victories and 23 podium results after the season 2014/15.
+His merits include five team medals from the World Championships in Liberec 2009, Oslo 2011, Falun 2015 and Lahti 2017, as well as seven World Cup victories and 24 podium results after the season 2016/17.

 Next to being a professional athlete, his hobby are sports of all kinds.
 Mikko likes to play and watch ice hockey, golf and cycling.
 He is also a huge Liverpool FC fan.
 During his off time he likes to go on surfing trips around the world.
 He also has a charity fund called "Mikkofondet" where he works on giving out defibrillators to sports clubs.